-Apart from needing a hearing aid, and suffering from arthritis, Dora is full of spirit and very on the ball "It's not so bad being old" she muses "I would have dearly loved to go to some of the Greenham demonstrations though - I wasn't worried about being arrested, but the Police arranged it so you had to walk about four miles to get there, and I can't even make it to the nearest postwhich became the first chapter of The Religion of the Bernard Shaw "he was quite wrong about sex.
-I don't believe he ever even slept with his wife."
+Apart from needing a hearing aid, and suffering from arthritis, Dora is full of spirit and very on the ball "it's not so bad being old" she muses "I would have dearly loved to go to some of the Greenham demonstrations though - I wasn't worried about being arrested, but the Police arranged it so you had to walk about four miles to get there, and I can't even make it to the nearest post-how".

-She retains a sense of mischief, which extends to ments of sexual peccadilloes of her contemporaries such as HG Wells.
+She retains a sense of mischief, which extends to comments of sexual peccadilloes of her contemporaries such as HG Wells.